 Having your name on the Municipal Register (padrón municipal) is useful in many ways.
 But did you know there are lots of ways it can help you save money?

-As all towns and villages in Spain receive funding based on the number of people registered, less population means less funding means less public amenities.
+All towns and villages in Spain receive funding based on the number of people registered.
+When less people register there’s less funding and fewer public amenities.

 Some water companies in Spain offer a discount on your bill if the water consumption is reasonable based on the number of people in the home.

 Water consumption is split in stages from I to IV, which are progressively more expensive.
 Larger families often pay a large part of their bills at the higher priced stages.
 However the water company doesn’t know the reason for the higher consumption, for example, your home could have a swimming pool.